Counting Patterns in Degenerate Graphs in Constant Space: DAG Treedepth

-\conj* Assuming the above conjecture, we now give characterization of patterns appearing as subgraphs that can be counted in linear time and constant space.
+Assuming the above conjecture, we now give a characterization of patterns that appear as subgraphs and can be counted in linear time and constant space.

-\begin{theorem} Patterns that are countable as subgraphs in linear time and constant space are precisely the graphs with $\operatorname{dtd}=1$ and the star graphs. \end{theorem}

-\begin{proof} A DAG with $\operatorname{dtd}=1$ has exactly one source vertex.
+\begin{theorem} Patterns that are countable as subgraphs in linear time and constant space are precisely the graphs with $\operatorname{dtd}=1$ and the star graphs. \end{theorem} \begin{proof} A DAG with $\operatorname{dtd}=1$ has exactly one source vertex.
 Such graphs are either cliques or stars.
 Moreover, every graph in the spasm of a clique or a star also has $\operatorname{dtd}=1$.
 Hence, for each vertex in the spasm of a $\operatorname{dtd}=1$ graph, the number of homomorphisms can be counted in linear time and constant space.
 Consequently, the number of subgraphs of a DAG with $\operatorname{dtd}=1$ can also be computed in linear time and constant space.

 Furthermore, there exist orientations of star graphs in which the number of sources is greater than one.
 However, in such cases, the number of non-sources is exactly one.
-Therefore, counting star subgraphs only requires computing the degree of each vertex in the host graph, which can be done in linear time and constant space. \end{proof} Next to characterize patterns that can be counted in cubic time and constant space, we assume the following conjecture for general graph.
+Therefore, counting star subgraphs only requires computing the degree of each vertex in the host graph, which can be done in linear time and constant space. \end{proof}